 Whatever the style – up, down or sideways, Wayne is known for his rare ability to convey musical and emotional authenticity in every tune he sings – and he wouldn’t have it any other way.

 Powers explains, “I’m so very blessed to have met, known and even worked with some of the genuine greats in jazz.
 The common thread is the core wisdom they all shared with me in one way or another.
 It was best summed up by the great Carmen McRae.
-One special night in her dressing room between shows, she confided to me in her trademark direct manner, ‘If it ain’t the truth, it ain’t worth messin’ with.’”
+One special night in her dressing room between shows, she confided to me in her trademark direct manner, ‘If it ain’t the truth, it ain’t worth messin’ with.’“